Ishikawa (Fishbone) Diagram

 Last updated:

-Ishikawa diagrams, also known as fishbone or cause-and-effect diagrams, organize potential causes of a problem into categories branching off a central spine.
-They are widely used in quality management and root cause analysis.
+Mermaid Studio provides language support for Ishikawa diagrams (also known as fishbone or cause-and-effect diagrams) inside IntelliJ IDEA and other JetBrains IDEs.
+Ishikawa diagrams organize potential causes of a problem into categories branching off a central spine, and are widely used in quality management and root cause analysis.

 Syntax Highlighting